scotthew/models/TF_WINDOWS_NOTES.md

 ## TODOs

-- Add tensor flow image processing counter and estimate time to object_detection_tutorial.ipynb.
+- ~~Add tensor flow image processing counter and estimate time to scotthew_detection_tutorial.ipynb.~~
 - For my usecase only show images that have object detected.
   - RuntimeWarning: More than 20 figures have been opened.
 Figures created through the pyplot interface
+  - Write mumpy image array to output file. [pypng](https://github.com/drj11/pypng/)
 - Make outputarea.less bigger. class='output output_scroll' like 100 em.
-- Get index of items over 50% match.
-Then map to the Category index name and output to console
+- ~~Get index of items over 50% match.
+Then map to the Category index name and output to console~~